standardcombo/RottenTomatoes/README.md

 * [x] Required: User can select a movie from the list and see its details
 * [x] Required: User sees an activity spinner while the Rotten Tomatoes data is being loaded
 * [x] Required: User sees a network error indicator at the top of the screen if Rotten Tomatoes data fails to load
+* [x] Required: User can pull down on the table view to reload the data

 ![Video Walkthrough](rotten_tomatoes.gif)